There will be much to see and plenty of action.

 The little engines that kept our farms and small business running when electricity was not readily available are out and running.

 The steam engines and pumps that operated the steam tug Lyttelton II are set up to mimic the ship's engineroom.
 Steam to run the engines is supplied by a Farrar vertical boiler.

-Over the Steamfest weekend the club's exhibits are enhanced by exhibits and displays from other clubs, individuals and community groups with complimentary interests.
+Over the Steamfest weekend the club's exhibits are enhanced by exhibits and displays from other clubs, individuals and community groups with complementary interests.